codescandy/Dash-UI/README.md

  <br />
   <br />

-Dash-UI is a Bootstrap 5 Admin & Dashboard Template.
+Dash-UI is a Bootstrap 5 Admin & Dashboard Theme.
 Dash UI Kit a free and open source components and templates kit fully coded with Bootstrap 5.
 ## Workflow

 This product is built using the following widely used technologies: